High Swartz LLP Welcomes Real Estate & Commercial Litigation Attorney Andrew M. Olen

 How to Handle a Business Lawsuit

-Even the simplest business operation has the potential to spend countless hours fighting a lawsuit from customers, employees, or other companies.
+Even the most straightforward business operation has the potential to spend countless hours fighting a lawsuit from customers, employees, or other companies.
+Here are some steps on how to handle a business lawsuit.

 How do you know if you're being sued?

-You'll receive a summons or complaint when a company or individual initiates legal action against your business.
+When a company or individual initiates legal action against your business, you'll receive a summons or complaint.
 The complaint will outline the allegations and legal basis for the lawsuit.

 What do I have to do next?

 You must respond to the lawsuit by filing a document with the court within a specified timeframe.
-The timeframe changes based on jurisdiction.
-Jurisdiction in this context refers to where the lawsuit is being brought.
+The timeframe can change based on jurisdiction.
+Jurisdiction in this context refers to where the lawsuit is brought.
 Rules change by state and sometimes even by county and court.
-This means that the timeframe in New Jersey is different from the timeframe in Pennsylvania.
+As a result, New Jersey's timeframe is different from that in Pennsylvania.
 Also, in Pennsylvania, procedures may differ from county to county.
 If you do not file any response or fail to respond within the proper time frame, a default judgment may be entered against you.

 What does a response entail?

-A response could take the form of an answer or another documents such as a preliminary objection (in Pennsylvania) or a motion to dismiss (in New Jersey).
-Once again, your options will depend on jurisdiction.
+A response could involve an answer or documents such as a preliminary objection (in Pennsylvania) or a motion to dismiss (in New Jersey).
+Once again, your options will depend on jurisdiction when focusing on how to handle a business lawsuit.

 What happens next?

 Next, you begin discovery.
-Discovery is exactly what it sounds like- you are discovering information from the other side or third parties.
+Discovery is what it sounds like—you are discovering information from the other side or third parties.
 You can do this using different mechanisms.
-This could mean producing documents or answering interrogatories, which are written questions produced by each side.
-It could also mean depositions, which are questions provided orally by both sides.
+That could mean producing documents or answering interrogatories, which are written questions each side produces.
+It could also mean depositions and questions provided orally by both sides.
 There are several other ways of discovering information as well.

-Discovery is used to figure out what evidence each side has, what credibility witnesses bring, what information experts may be presenting at trial, and much more.
-It’s a time to determine liability and damages as well.
+Discovery is used to determine what evidence each side has, what credibility witnesses bring, what information experts may present at trial, and much more.
+It's a time to determine liability and damages as well.

 Throughout the litigation process, you may also have motion practice, where the attorneys request remedies from the court.
-Depending on the court, your motion may require oral argument before the court or just a written submission to the court.
+Depending on the court, your motion may require oral argument before the court or just a written submission.

-This process is intended to help both parties put all their cards on the table in order to both prepare for trial, and also to see if they are able to settle prior to trial.
+This process is intended to help both parties lay all their cards on the table so that they can prepare for trial and see if they can settle prior to trial.

 How you handle a business lawsuit is essential.
 First, lawsuits can be time-consuming.
 Second, they can deflect you from core activities, namely running your business and generating revenue.